 A Finding of No Significant Impact (FNSI) documents an agency’s decision after completion of an EA that the proposal would not result in significant impacts to the environment and that preparation of an EIS is not necessary.

 The updated THAAD EA was available for public review and comment from March 17, 2017 until April 17, 2017.
-The U.S. Army will incorporate public comments into the EA, as appropriate.
-The Final EA and signed FNSI were published on April 26, 2017 and can be reviewed on the "Documents" page of this website.
+Comments received during the public comment period were considered, as appropriate, in the development of the Final EA.
+The Final EA was completed and the FNSI signed on April 25, 2017.
+They can be viewed on the "Documents" page of this website.

 For further information or questions on the THAAD EA, please contact: